 Paper work & packaging

-OCS Worldwide provides free packaging for all your shipping needs.
-All you need is an OCS Worldwide account.
-The supplies will be sent to you free of charge and you can order them via the contact us form.
+OCS Worldwide provides free packaging for all your express delivery shipping needs.
+All you need is an OCS Worldwide courier account.
+The supplies will be sent to you free of charge and you can order them via the contact us

 To ensure your consignments arrive on time and in good condition, it is vital you take time to pack and label them correctly.
 Please refer to our packaging advice below: